Akuli/mantaray/README.md

     $ IRC_SERVER=hircd python3 -m pytest

 To experiment with new features locally, you can use [Mantatail](https://github.com/ThePhilgrim/MantaTail).
-It is a very simple and fast irc server that runs entirely on your computer.
+It is a simple irc server that runs entirely on your computer.
 The `git submodule` command above downloads it.

     $ cd tests/MantaTail